 The saying 'once in a blue moon' literally refers to the rare occasions that we have two full moons in the same month - which is not very often.

-A blue moon is considered to bring good fortune so this might be the ideal time to put your crystals and gemstones out under the full moon to soak up all that energy.
+A blue moon is considered to bring good fortune so this might be the ideal time to put your crystals out under the full moon to soak up all that energy.
 Don't forget to be careful with some of your crystals in case it rains, Selenite for example will dissolve if it gets wet!

 Back in January 2018 we were treated to the very rare occurrence of a super blue blood moon which hadn't appeared in Australian skies since 1982, and for the rest of the Western Hemisphere, since March 1866 - more than 150 years ago!